Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 What voice could he have asked them with anyway?
 His throat felt swollen and clogged, and it was all he could do to breathe at all.

-His left hand was stained with blood.
+His right hand was covered in blood.

 Lan Xichen wondered if ever he would look at his own palms again and feel that they were clean.